Unidata/tds/docs/quickstart/src/site/pages/tds_tutorial/feature_collections/FmrcTutorial.md

 As of TDS 4.2, you should use the `featureCollection` element in your configuration catalog.
 (The previous way of doing this was with a `datasetFmrc` element, which is now deprecated.)

-The component files of the collection must all be recognized as as a `Grid` Feature type by the CDM software.
+The component files of the collection must all be recognized as a `Grid` Feature type by the CDM software.

 ## Exercise: Creating Datasets Out Of The FMRC